-Long term care helps you with the activities of daily living (ADL) and everyday tasks called the instrumental activities of daily living (IADL).
+Long-term care is responsible for helping you with the activities of daily living (ADL) and everyday tasks called instrumental activities of daily living (IADL).
 ADLs include bathing, eating, dressing, and using the bathroom.
 Common IADLs include housework, preparing meals, shopping, and taking care of pets.

 There are varying degrees of control over how you receive services.
 Participant-directed services let you control what care you receive, who is providing it, and how and when those services are delivered.
 Under this arrangement, you can have a caregiver or home care service.
 Facility-based services will give you control over your schedule, who provides your care, and the meals you eat.
 In a home or community setting, you will be able to give feedback and request changes.

 Medicare and most health insurance, including Medicare Supplement Insurance, also known as Medigap, don’t pay for long-term care.

 This type of care includes medical and non-medical care for people who have a chronic illness or disability.
 Even though Medicare does not cover long-term care, it does cover home health care.
 Under the home health benefit, Medicare pays in full and can provide you with help if you require skilled care such as skilled nursing or therapy services.

 Home health service provides personal care services, including help with bathing, toileting, and dressing.
 However, Medicare will only pay for this kind of service if you need skilled care explicitly, not personal care.
 Also, if you need skilled services or rehabilitative care, Medicare can cover up to 100 days in a skilled nursing facility.

 On the other hand, Medicaid covers long-term care, based on: